ahabra/input-field/README.md

              pattern="[0-9]{2,3}"
              tooltip="Your Age in Solar Years"
 ></input-field>

+<input-field type="set" label="RGB Colors"
+             tooltip="One of: red, green, blue"
+             options="red, green, blue"
+></input-field>
 ```

-The above code will show an input field with some validation rules.
+The above code will show input fields with some validation rules.

 ## API
 ### CSS Style